 The following summary highlights information contained elsewhere in this prospectus.
 It does not contain all the information you need to consider in making your investment decision.
-Before making an investment decision, you should read this entire prospectus carefully and should consider, among other things, the matters set forth under "Risk Factors" and our financial statements and related notes thereto appearing elsewhere in this prospectus.
+Before making an investment decision, you should read this entire prospectus carefully and should consider, among other things, the matters set forth under "Risk Factors" and our financial statements and related notes thereto appearing elsewhere in this prospectus or incorporated by reference into this prospectus.
 In this prospectus, except as otherwise indicated, "Delcath," "Delcath Systems," "we," "our," and "us" refer to Delcath Systems, Inc., a Delaware corporation and its subsidiaries.
 "Delcath" is our registered United States trademark.